muhammadsufyanzafar/Quzardry--Best-for-Students/README.md

 # 📚 **Quzardry - Best for Students**
-Welcome to **Quzardry**, a smart and lightweight study companion app designed for students.
+Welcome to **Quzardry**, a smart, AI powered and lightweight study companion app designed for students.
 It helps you **learn faster** and **retain better** with **flashcards** and **quizzes**.
 Built with a clean UI and future-ready design, Quzardry is continuously improving to make studying more engaging and effective.